As we work with leaders looking to grow their organizations and their team’s capability, there’s a single question that we are asked quite frequently.

 How can I help my team become more effective?

-It’s the personal commitment to mission from leaders to create the environment that enables effective teams.
+It is the personal commitment to mission from leaders to create the environment that enables strong and effective teams.

-In studying 180+ teams (over two years) with the objective to determine what factors are most important for success in teams and creativity.
-The article presents a summary of 5 key factors and learnings from Google.
+In studying 180+ teams (over two years) with the objective to determine what factors are most important for success in teams and creativity, the article presents a summary of 5 key factors and learnings on building strong and effective teams.

-Here are the five extracted from the article:
+Here are the five items extracted from the article:

 1. Dependability – Team members get things done on time and meet expectations.

-2. Structure and clarity – High-performing teams have clear goals, and have well-defined roles within the group.
+2. Structure and clarity – High-performing teams have clear goals, and have well-defined organizational structures as well as explicit roles within the group.

 3. Meaning – The work has personal significance to each member.